jansteinkuehler/jansteinkuehler.github.io/adhesionenergy.md

 discarea =
    2.7559e+03
 ```
 6. Each image is divided along the midpoint of the "ground line" selected in Fiji in Step 2.
 Thus for each image you get two values for vesicle area and volume.
 Here ```rv``` is the reduced volume, ```avg[1]``` is the average area from the two mirror images, ```avg[2]``` the corresponding vesicle volume and average reduced volume ```avg[3]```.
-As a rule of thumb the corresponding standard deviations in ```dev```should be a at least a factor of 10 smaller then the average values. ```discarea```is the total adhesion area calculated from the "Ground line".
+As a rule of thumb the corresponding standard deviations in ```dev``` should be a at least a factor of 10 smaller then the average values. ```discarea``` is the total adhesion area calculated from the "Ground line".
 The adhesion energy is calculated from these values:
  ```
 >> tordeux_adhesive(rv,avg,dev,discarea)
 ans =
     0.4467
 ```
-5. The result is the adhesion energy normalized by bending ridigity kappa in units of µm^(-2).
+5. The result is the adhesion energy normalized by bending rigidity kappa in units of µm^(-2).
 I recommend to first obtain a series of images of the same vesicle and calculate the adhesion energies for this individual vesicle.
-This will give you a feeling for the quality of your images and extracting of area and volume.
+This will give you a feeling for the scatter in the calculated quantities.

+If you found the analysis useful, please cite the corresponding articles.

 ## References
 1. Modulating Vesicle Adhesion by Electric Fields, J. Steinkühler, J. Agudo-Canalejo, R. Lipowsky, R. Dimova